 India – Markha Valley

 The trek ventures high into the Himalayas, through meadows and shepherds settlements and crossing a few high passes.
 The terrain is varied and changes from incredibly narrow valleys to wide-open vast expanses.
-The trek is made all the more interesting by the ancient form of Buddhism that flourishes in the many monasteries that dot the landscape perched high atop hills and the elaborated “chortens”(shrines) and “mani”(prayer) walls that decorated the trails.
+The trek is made all the more interesting by the ancient form of Buddhism that flourishes in the many monasteries that dotted the landscape perched high atop hills and the elaborated “chortens”(shrines) and “mani”(prayer) walls that decorated the trails.
 Ladakh total immersion in Buddhist culture has earned it the name of "Little Tibet".
 Add on the spectacular views of snow capped peaks, in particular Kang Yatze (6400m), to the hills of the Eastern Karakoram and China, it is no wonder that the Markha Valley Trek is one of the most varied and beautiful trek in the world.

 About The Trek

 We start our trek with a drive to the road head village of Rumbak where the trek will bring you to the village of Skiu on the banks of the Markha River.
 Like every village in Ladakh, Skiu has a monastery and is surrounded by verdant fields of barley, peas and mustard - a dramatic contrast to the arid mountain landscape around it.
 From Skiu, we go higher up the valley for the next few days, through different villages, crossing the Markha River several times and Gandala Pass (4900m) to reach our highest campsite at Nimaling (4700m).
-After Nimaling, we will cross another high pass - Kongmaru La (5100m) - before starting our ascend to Shang Village through a stony gorge.
+After Nimaling, we will cross another high pass - Kongmaru La (5100m) - before starting our ascend to Chokdo through a narrow stony gorge.

 This trek offers you a glimpse of the rural countryside Ladakhi lives.
 You will cross several glacier streams and 2 high passes, camp in or near villages in camping grounds run by local villagers.
 You will also most likely encounter wildlife such as Blue Sheep and Marmots and meet shepherds grazing their animals.